 In contrast to p-coumarate, ferulate esters do undergo radical coupling reactions under lignification conditions.
-Model ferulates, such as the ferulate shown below (where R is ${\rm CH_3}$ -, ${\rm CH_3}$ - ${\rm CH_2}$ -, a sugar, a polysaccharide, pectin, cell-wall (arabino)xylan or other plant component), readily undergo radical coupling reactions with each other and with lignin monomers and oligomers to form cross-linked networks.
+15 Model ferulates, such as the ferulate shown below (where R is ${\rm CH_3}$ -, ${\rm CH_3}$ - ${\rm CH_2}$ -, a sugar, a polysaccharide, pectin, cell-wall (arabino)xylan or other plant component), readily undergo radical coupling reactions with each other and with lignin monomers and oligomers to form cross-linked networks.

 If present during lignification, ferulates can become inextricably bound into the lignin by ether and C-C bonds.
-Although such ferulate moieties are no more extractable or cleavable from the lignin structure than other lignin units, 60 the ester itself can be readily cleaved.
+Although such ferulate moieties are no more extractable or cleavable from the lignin structure than other lignin units under most conditions, the ester itself can be readily cleaved using conditions generally employed for ester cleavage.
 Upon cleavage of such ester bonds, other plant cell wall components can be released.
 For example, an arabinoxylan (hemicellulose) chain can be released from a ferulate-mediated lignin attachment by cleaving the ester.